LearnFractal/FractalPlatform/FractalPlatform.Examples/Applications/Vote/README.md

 ## Functionality

-Application implements small engine for votes with next functionality:
+Application implements small engine for anonymous votes with next functionality:

 - The app ask user a question and provide several options to vote
 - User can vote for an option